ls1intum/static-code-analysis-parser/README.md

 4. Run `export GPG_TTY=$(tty)`
 5. Run `mvn clean deploy -P release`
     This should create the jar file, sources, javadoc and the pom file.
 All files should also have an additional signed *.asc file.
 You might find the files in your m2 home folder.
-6. Verify the artifact and release it to Maven Central.
-Open https://oss.sonatype.org/#stagingRepositories, close the repository to start the validation and as soon as the validation has finished successfully, release the artifact.
+6. Verify the artifact and release it to Maven Central:

+    1. Open https://oss.sonatype.org/#stagingRepositories, `close` the repository to start the validation
+    2. As soon as the validation has finished successfully, `release` the artifact.
+    3. After some time, the new release should be available on https://search.maven.org/artifact/de.tum.in.ase/static-code-analysis-parser
+    4. You can also check https://packages.atlassian.com/maven-external/de/tum/in/ase/static-code-analysis-parser